Book Your Appointment Now

 How Quickly Can I Start Ozempic Through TelePlus Care?

-If your blood work is recent and you meet eligibility, TelePlus Care can complete the entire process within 24 to 48 hours: virtual consultation booked the same day, physician review and prescription issued, and pharmacy pickup the next morning.
+If your blood work is recent and you meet eligibility, TelePlus Care can complete the entire process within 24 to 48 hours: virtual consultation booked the same day, doctor review and prescription issued, and pharmacy pickup the next morning.
 If you need fresh labs, add 3 to 7 days for the requisition, draw, and result.
 Compared with the typical 6-to-12-week journey through walk-in clinics and waitlisted family practices, virtual care compresses access significantly without compromising clinical rigour.
-Every prescription is written by a CPSA-registered physician, documented in your medical chart, and shared with your family doctor on request.
+Every prescription is written by a licensed doctor, documented in your medical chart, and shared with your family doctor on request.

 TelePlus Care same-day Ozempic consultation Canada